Table of Contents

 Here are a couple of video examples of homemade dog food for allergies:

 Chicken and Carrot Meal

-This meal is pretty simple to make, so if you are just starting to cook for your dog, you might want to consider this recipe.
+Second, this meal is straightforward to make, so if you are starting to cook for your dog, you might want to consider this recipe.